Banbury-inc/NeuraNet/Multiple_Knapsack_Algorithm/readme.md

 * Power consumption per unit storage
 * Cost for each unit capacity and power consumption
 * Average Upload and Download speed of device
+* The current Upload and Download speed of the device
 ### Files

 * File index